Standard Siren Cosmology with Gravitational Waves from Binary Black Hole Mergers in Active Galaxy Nuclei: Introduction

 Several AGN flares have been flagged as possible electromagnetic counterparts \cite{graham20,graham23}, but given the variable nature of AGNs, it is challenging to establish a confident association with low probability of chance coincidence for GW events with a broad sky localization, and multiple flares may occur within the GW region around the same time.
 On the other hand, one could consider using all of the AGNs that exist within the GW localization, in case no follow-up observations exist or a flare is not expected (e.g. for obscured AGNs).
 Even though it is challenging to identify which flare or which AGN is indeed associated with a single GW event, after enough observations of GW events along with AGN flares or AGN catalogs, it will be possible, statistically, to say whether the GW-AGN associations are consistent with a background of chance coincidence observations or they are indeed related, given that the spatial and temporal distributions of chance associations will be different from that of a real association \cite{Bartos_2017,Palmese_AGN,veronesi}.
 If the association is deemed significant, then the AGN population also provides the redshift information needed for standard siren measurements.

-We explore whether making use of the population of BBH occurring in AGNs (rather than assuming a unique host galaxy is identified with high confidence \cite{yang}) can improve standard siren constraints, considering that AGNs are a small subsample of the generic galaxy population such as that used in dark siren analyses so far, and that the number of host galaxies one marginalizes over dictates the final cosmological parameter precision.
+We explore whether making use of the population of BBH occurring in AGNs can improve standard siren constraints, considering that AGNs are a small subsample of the generic galaxy population such as that used in dark siren analyses so far, and that the number of host galaxies one marginalizes over dictates the final cosmological parameter precision.
 Furthermore, the distance reach of BBH mergers (luminosity distance $\sim 1400-1600$ Mpc for the LIGO detectors in the current observing run \cite{Abbott2020_prospects}), as opposed to that of binary neutron star (BNS) mergers ($\sim 160-190$ Mpc), will allow us to eventually probe cosmological parameters beyond $H_0$, such as the Universe matter density and the dark energy equation of state.
+Note that this approach is different from that of previous work assuming a unique host galaxy is identified with high confidence \cite{yang,Mukherjee2020,Gayathri21,Chen_2022} through identification of a unique, confirmed electromagnetic counterpart.
+Motivated by the findings of \cite{graham23} and the expected sky localizations of GW events in the coming years, it is reasonable to assume that at least for current generation GW detectors high confidence associations on single events will be challenging.
+We base our forecast on the assumption that the associations can only be made at a population level, and that is also the way our standard siren approach is implemented.
+Because of this, our constraints will be very different from those from previous works.
+First, precision: because the uncertainty in counterpart association is taken into account here, we expect our forecasts to be less stringent and more realistic than a forecast assuming a high confidence association.
+Second, accuracy: our simulations include background flares as potential counterparts, yet our method yields unbiased constraints, as we show in the following sections.
+On the other hand, if one uses the classical bright standard siren approach with a flare that is unlikely to be associated, it is clear that the analysis may yield biased constraints, since one would use an incorrect value of the redshift.

 In this work, we explore the promising avenue of taking advantage of the BBH events that merge in AGN disks to constrain cosmological parameters.
 The formalism was first presented in \cite{Palmese_AGN}, where the authors show how to constrain the fraction of LIGO/Virgo BBH that give rise to AGN flares, while also deriving cosmological parameters.
 The method is generic and can be used to constrain the fraction of BBHs hosted by AGNs (as also explored in \cite{Bartos_2017}) and cosmological parameters without the requirement of a flare, hence of follow-up observations, assuming that a complete AGN catalog is available.